s1seven/schemas/README.md

 ## EN10168

 The EN10168.schema.json is an implementation of the European Union steel standards of the same name.
+Check the new dedicated (repository)[https://github.com/s1seven/EN10168-schemas].

 ## E-COC

 The e-CoC.schema.json is a reimplementation of [e-coc.org schema](https://e-coc.org/schema/v1.0.0/e-coc.json).
+Check the new dedicated (repository)[https://github.com/s1seven/E-CoC-schemas].

 Following changes were applied :

-- In `TechnicalProperties`.`value` property replace `oneOf` by `anyOf` (since can contain anyOf those enumerated types ) and adding the following possible type ( that was used in some example certificates )
+- In `TechnicalProperties`.`value` property replace `oneOf` by `anyOf` (since can contain anyOf those enumerated types) and adding the following possible type (that was used in some example certificates)

 ```json
 {